 Android has higher hardware fraud levels than iOS (37% vs 24%).
 This is because Android devices make up 86% of the market and are easier to emulate due to their open-source architecture and the popularity of ready to use emulators.

 iOS has a greater share of post-install fraud (55% vs 34%).
 Click fraud has the same levels on both platforms.

 The CIS countries have the lowest fraud levels.
 This subdued fraudster activity is because the CIS has smaller ad budgets.
 For context, in 2021, advertising expenditure in the USA stood at USD 285.21 bn, in China at USD 90.94 bn, in Japan at USD 51.75 bn, and in Russia at a mere USD 7.65 bn.

 The highest levels of fraud are seen in Central and West Africa.
 This might be due to the fact that these nations are known as VPN hubs, and fraudsters use VPN to make themselves harder to track.

 Almost all regions are dominated by hardware fraud, which is typical of Android.

 For the CIS, however, the situation looks different.
 Here, the share of hardware fraud is lower, while click and post-install fraud have higher levels.
 A possible reason could be that the CIS initially developed a lot of software for bots, basically turning the region into a realm of smart bots.

 The two platforms are very different in terms of fraud breakdown.
-In contrast to Android, iOS has more click and post-install fraud.
-Click fraud is getting traction across all regions on old iOS versions, which were not affected by the ATT framework and need for user consent to sharing IDFAs.
+In contrast to Android, iOS has more click and behavioral fraud.
+Click fraud is getting traction across all regions on old iOS versions, which are not affected by the ATT framework and need for user consent to share IDFAs.